mejk/SciComp/README.md

 ### Dependencies

-Install the depenencies first, The material uses
+Install the dependencies first, The material uses

 - Python.
 You also need
   - Scipy, numpy, seaborn, matplotlib, and some others.
 Anaconda installation takes care of all the dependencies.